-The Company has outsourced the internal audit function to an independent professional firm, Daxin Guangzhou CPA to provide internal audit services, as recommended by Management and approved by the AC.
-The Internal auditors report directly to the AC and administratively to the Deputy CEO.
-The AC approves the hiring, removal, evaluation and compensation of the internal auditors and the internal auditors have unfettered access to all the Company's documents, records, properties and personnel.
-The AC will review on annual basis the independence, adequacy and effectiveness of the internal audit function.
+The Company has outsourced the internal audit function to Daxin Guangzhou CPA who will report directly to the AC and administratively to the Deputy CEO.
+The AC approves the hiring, removal, evaluation and compensation of the internal auditors and the internal auditors have unfettered access to all the Company's documents, records, properties and personnel, and reports directly to the AC on audit matters.
+The AC will review on annual basis the adequacy and effectiveness of the internal audit function.

-During the FY2022, the internal auditor had conducted reviews on the scopes detailed in the internal audit plan as approved by the AC.
+During the FY2021, the internal auditor had conducted reviews on the scopes detailed in the internal audit plan as approved by the AC.
 Subsequent to the review, the IA will report its findings to the AC and will propose recommendations to enhance the Group's internal controls and to resolve any instances of inadequate internal control processes.
 The Management is responsible for the implementation of the various recommendations and will report the progress of implementation to the AC.
 As at the date of this report, the matters and agreed actions highlighted in the IA report had been resolved and implemented.